blackmagic-debug/wdi-rs/README.md

-# wd-rs — A safe Rust wrapper for libwdi
+# wdi-rs — A safe Rust wrapper for libwdi

 Warning: this crate is extremely work in progress and the actual wrapping is very bare bones.
 The functionality implemented exists almost entirely for [bmputil](https://github.com/blackmagic-debug/bmputil).